Centre releases 7,300crore rupees to states and UTs under MGNREGA

 Source: AIR

-Uttar Pradesh has become the first state in the country to start pool testing of corona virus samples.
-The move is aimed at speeding up the screening process and also brings down the cost of testing samples.
-State health department has also decided to carry out the audit of any death in state due to COVID-19.
+Uttar Pradesh has become the first state in the country to start pool testing of coronavirus samples.
+The move is aimed at speeding up the screening process and also bringing down the cost of testing samples.
+The state health department has also decided to carry out an audit of any death in the state due to COVID-19.
 The death audit will help in providing better treatment to other COVID-19 patients.
 The Pool testing of corona samples started yesterday and 150 samples were divided into 30 pools of 5 each samples.

 In the pool testing method, multiple swab samples are pooled together and tested.
 If the result of a collection of samples comes negative, then that means all the samples in that group are negative.
 However, if the result of one collection is found positive, then each of those samples is tested individually.
 Pool testing of a collection of samples is done during large outbreaks and invisible community transmission to fasten the screening process and bring down the cost.